MySQL to SQL Server Tutorial

 specify custom MS SQL port (other than 1433) in "MS SQL Server" field

-In "SQL Server authentication" mode MySQL-to-MSSQL shows database tables owned by the specified user only.
+In "SQL Server authentication" mode MySQL to SQL Server converter shows database tables owned by the specified user only.
 You can change it using "Connect as database owner" checkbox.
 It will force the program to display all tables from "dbo" tablespace, but only if the specified user has enough privileges to read them.
 Otherwise, the option will not take effect.

 |3.
 Select Databases